Monday, March 9, 2015

 Mary Jo Blazek is a volunteer who is working in the computer room at RMH.

-Lora and Brianna rode to McDonald's at Stanford Mall, to get some free chicken nuggets for Meadow and Kayla.
+Lora and Brianna rode to the Stanford Mall McDonald's to get some free chicken nuggets for Meadow and Kayla.

 Day 23: Wednesday, January 23, 2008

-We took Meadow to her appointment with Doctor Stenberg at 11:30 A.M. but Doctor Steinberg was in surgery so we saw his nurse Teresa.
+We took Meadow to her appointment with Doctor Stenberg at 11:30 A.M., but DDoctor Stenbergwas in surgery, o we saw his nunurseeresa.

-Teresa said, Meadow was doing great and she will be forwarding a copy of Meadow’s medical records to all of her doctors back home.
+Teresasaidd Meadow was doing greatt and that she would be forwarding a copy of Meadow's medical records to all of her doctors back home.

 She said, Meadow, will have to return in six months for a check-up, which will be sometime in July 2008.

-We left the doctor's office and rode to Santa Clara, we stopped at Mexicali Grill a Tex-Mex restaurant located in the Mercado Mall to eat lunch, where we each ordered a soft taco with a salad.
+We left the doctor's office and rode to Santa Clara.
+We stopped at Mexicali Grill, a Tex-Mex restaurant located in the Mercado Mall, for lunch, where we each ordered a soft taco with a salad.

-Lora drove us to the Yahoo building located at 701 First Avenue Sunnyvale, California, and walked inside and asked if we could tour the building but they were not giving tours.
+Lora drove us to the Yahoo building at 701 First Avenue, Sunnyvale, California, and we walked inside and asked if we could tour the building, but they weren't offering tours.

 Yahoo had just laid off 700 employees.

-We rode to the PHP, Parents Helping Parents located at Sobrato Center for Nonprofits -San Jose 1400 Parkmoor Avenue, Suite 100 San Jose, Ca. where we were given a grand tour of the facility.
+We rode to the PHP (Parents Helping Parents), located at the Sobrato Center for Nonprofits in San Jose, 1400 Parkmoor Avenue, Suite 100, San Jose, CA, where we were given a grand tour of the facility.

 We saw the Egret, & the serpent fountains, we saw the garage, the car wash, and an Indian statue